abstracta/browser-copilot/README.md

 If you don't know any copilot URLs, this project includes a simple copilot implementation in [agent folder](./agent).
 You can start it by copying [agent/sample.env](./agent/sample.env) to `agent/.env`, changing the environment variables on it, and running `docker-compose up` (docker is required for this).
 Once started, you can configure your extension to use it by adding a copilot with the URL `http://localhost:8000`.

+When you activate de copilot (click on the copilots list), it will request some credentials.
+Use `test` user and `test` password to login.

 In the future, we plan to add a catalog of copilots contributed by the community.
 Therefore, **if you create new copilots, please let us know** so we can include them in the initial catalog.

 ## Development